On this page

 }

-}' "https://${yourHubOktaDomain}/oauth2/v1/clients"
+}' "https://{yourHubOktaDomain}/oauth2/v1/clients"

-Note: You can copy the entire response from the previous GET /api/v1/apps/${id}/credentials/keys request in to the jwks.keys array.
+Note: You can copy the entire response from the previous GET /api/v1/apps/{id}/credentials/keys request into the jwks.keys array.
 The created, lastUpdated, and expiresAt properties are ignored in the POST request.
 Alternatively, you can remove them from the jwks.keys parameter body.

 Assign admin roles to the OAuth 2.0 service app